AlibabaCloudDocs/ddh/intl.en-US/Quick Start/Create a dedicated host.md

     2.  **Region**: Select a region and a zone where you want to create a dedicated host.

         For example, to create a dedicated host in the China \(Beijing\) region, select **China \(Beijing\)** from the drop-down list.
-For more information, see[Regions and zones](https://www.alibabacloud.com/help/doc-detail/123712.htm).
+For more information, see [Regions and zones](https://www.alibabacloud.com/help/doc-detail/123712.htm).

     3.  **Dedicated Host Type**, **DDH Name**, and Quantity: Select a dedicated host type, enter a dedicated host name, and then specify the number of dedicated hosts that you want to purchase.

         The dedicated host type determines the instance family and the maximum number of ECS instances that you can deploy on the dedicated host.
 The host types g6s, c6s, and r6s allow you to customize the vCPU-to-memory ratio.
 This allows you to flexibly allocate computing resources when you create ECS instances.
 For more information about dedicated host types, see [Dedicated host types](/intl.en-US/Product Introduction/Dedicated host types.md).

         **Note:** ECS instances on local SSD i2 dedicated hosts do not support manual migration and automatic failover.
-If a local SSD i2 dedicated host fails, you can[submit a ticket](https://workorder-intl.console.aliyun.com/#/overview) to apply for manual migration.
+If a local SSD i2 dedicated host fails, you can [submit a ticket](https://workorder-intl.console.aliyun.com/#/overview) to apply for manual migration.
 However, the data on local disks will be lost after the migration.

     4. Add tags.